At a glance

-The breed went into decline after this and it looked as if it may vanish completely until Vikki was contacted by another breeder by the name of Jim Hoffman from Ohio.
-The pair of them worked together to develop the Snowshoe.
-More breeders came on board and they worked on updating the breed standard.
-The breed eventually winning championship status with the CFF in 1982.
+The breed went into decline after this, and it looked as if it might vanish completely until Vikki was contacted by breeder Jim Hoffman from Ohio.
+The pair worked together to develop the Snowshoe.
+More breeders came on board and worked on updating the breed standard.
+The Snowshoe won championship status with the CFF in 1982.

 The Snowshoe is a medium-sized cat, well muscled with long legs and oval paws.
-The body is a moderate oriental shape and it is said to be modelled on the Applehead Siamese.
+The body is a moderate oriental shape, and it is said to be modelled on the Applehead Siamese.
 They are slightly longer than they are tall.

-At birth, Snowshoe kittens are completely white, they develop their colour at a few weeks of age.
+At birth, Snowshoe kittens are completely white; they develop their colour at a few weeks of age.
 The Snowshoe comes in Seal; blue; chocolate and lilac.

 They can be more vocal than other breeds of cat, but not quite as talkative as the Siamese.
-They have a soft voice.

 The Snowshoe gets along with other cats and dogs and are great pets for children.
 They tend to form a bond with one particular member of the family but continue to be affectionate to other members of the household also.
 If you are out for long periods, consider two cats for company as Snowshoes can get lonely if left for extended periods.